Union County Jail

 Can I purchase Commissary Online for an Inmate in the Union County Jail, and what can I purchase?

-How to Send Money to an Inmate in Union County
+How to Send a Carepack Commissary Package Directly to an Inmate in Union County

-To send commissary money to an inmate in Union County Jail follow these steps:
+To send a commissary carepack (food, snacks and goods) directly to an inmate in Union County Jail follow these steps:

 We’ve compiled a list of Frequently Asked Questions and Answers for everything you need to know about Union County Jail’s Commissary Policies, Rules and Guidelines.
 If you still have questions after reviewing these FAQs, call 541-963-1020 for further assistance.